 The fact that the vast majority of visitors don’t get past the main loop probably explains why it’s not a recommended fall colors spot.
 However, if you’re willing to hike to the summit of Mt.
 Inari (and you absolutely should–it’s really not that bad of a hike), you’ll be rewarded with beautiful view, tranquility, and some vibrant color.
 I’d say this area of Fushimi Inari peaks in mid-to-late November.

-Unfortunately, its iconic main hall is completely enveloped in construction scrims, meaning the iconic scene of Kiyomizudera won’t be possible again until 2020.
 Despite this, it’s still one of the busier spots in Kyoto during the fall (or anytime, really).
 With both of those things in mind, we’d still strongly encourage you to visit: Kiyomizudera is worth it.
 Due to its number and variety of trees, I’d say Kiyomizudera Temple peaks slightly later and stays vibrant slightly longer than other temples in Kyoto.
 Anytime from the second week of November until the first week of December likely falls within the ‘peak’ time during a normal year.

-Kodaiji Temple – It’s really difficult to rank all of the autumn nighttime illuminations experiences we’ve had in Kyoto, but right now, I’d be inclined to put Kodaiji Temple in the #1 slot.
+Kodaiji Temple – It’s really difficult to rank all of the autumn nighttime illuminations experiences we’ve had in Kyoto, but I’d be inclined to put Kodaiji Temple in the #1 slot.
 In large part, this is due to its diversity.
 There’s a placid reflecting pond lined with vibrant colors, beautiful rock and zen gardens, an illuminated bamboo grove…and a projection mapping show.

 That last one might seem out of left field and is definitely not something you expect at a temple, but it’s surprisingly well-done.
 It makes good use of the environment and has some pretty visuals (AND DRAGONS!).
 The trees lining the hills at Kodaiji Temple are also stunning, making this a must-visit during the evening for any fall visitor to Kyoto.
 Kodaiji Temple has peak fall colors around mid-November.